laderast/RBootcamp_old/chapter1.md

 *** =instructions
-Based on the graph, map the appropriate variables to the x, y, and color aesthetics.
+Based on the graph, map the appropriate variables to the `x`, and `y` aesthetics.
 Run your plot.

 *** =hint
 Look at the graph.
 If you need the variable names, you can always